fajarslvn/blog/fajarslvnblog/content/posts/finding-xss-with source-code-analysis-1.md

 ```

-Can result in XSS as evident by clicking the link below which when when visited by a victim will execute attacker controlled JavaScript in the context of the victim user's browser:
+Can result in XSS as evident when visited by a victim, it will execute attacker controlled JavaScript in the context of the victim user's browser:

 ```html
 https://redacted.com/#error=</div></div><img src=x onerror=alert(0)>